vindolin/multimouse/README.md

 ### Just a silly websocket experiment.
-#### A web server serving a browser page that communicates with the server over websockets and displays the mouse cursor movement of all the other connected clients.
+#### A web server serving a browser page that communicates with the server over websockets and displays the mouse cursors of all the connected clients.